-Business Directory Plugin allows you to build local directories, business provider listings, Yellow-Pages style business directories, Yelp-like review
+Build local directories, business provider listings, Yellow-Pages directories, Yelp-like review sections and much more!

 I am trying to remove the requirement for registration.
 I want anyone to add their listing.
 But it still makes them register.